 A. Lessor and Lessee are the current parties to a Lease dated August 15, 1997 between R.G.
-Harris Co. and Harris Family Revocable Trust, as Lessor, and Receptor Technology, Inc. (the "Original Lease"), as amended by an Amendment No. 1 dated October 30, 1997 (the "First Amendment"), by an Amendment No. 2 dated November 1, 2005 (the "Second Amendment"), by a Third Amendment to Lease dated November 30, 2007 (the "Third Amendment"), and by a Fourth Amendment to Lease re Termination of Lease as to 3931 Sorrento dated January 22, 2010 (the "Fourth Amendment") (collectively, the "Lease"), pertaining to premises located at 3911 Sorrento Valley Boulevard, San Diego, California (the "Premises").
+Harris Co. and Harris Family Revocable Trust, as Lessor, and Receptor Technology, Inc. (the "Original Lease"), as amended by an Amendment No. 1 dated October 30, 1997 (the "First Amendment"), by an Amendment No. 2 dated November 1, 2005 (the "Second Amendment"), by a Third Amendment to Lease dated November 30, 2007 (the "Third Amendment"), by a Fourth Amendment to Lease re Termination of Lease as to 3931 Sorrento dated January 22, 2010 (the "Fourth Amendment"), and by a Fifth Amendment to Lease dated September 19, 2012 (the "Fifth Amendment") (collectively, the "Lease"), pertaining to premises located at 3911 Sorrento Valley Boulevard, San Diego, California (the "Premises").

-B. The term of the Lease is presently scheduled to expire on December 31, 2012.
-However, the parties wish to extend the term of the Lease through June 30, 2013, and month-to-month thereafter unless and until either party terminates the Lease by written notice to the other party, on the terms and conditions as further described in this Fifth Amendment to Lease (the "Fifth Amendment").
+B. The term of the Lease is presently scheduled to expire on June 30, 2013.
+However, the parties wish to extend the term of the Lease through September 30, 2013, unless Lessee terminates the Lease by written notice to Lessor, on the terms and conditions as further described in this Sixth Amendment to Lease (the "Sixth Amendment").